Budget 2020: Budget at a glance - the big Covid 19 package and how hard has it hit

-$50 billion more for the Covid-19 response plan.
-About $16 billion as a jobs package, including a further wage subsidies package and infrastructure boost.
+Robertson announced $50 billion more for the Covid-19 response plan.
+About $16 billion of that is a jobs package, including a further wage subsidies package and infrastructure boost.

 How bad is the hit?